pingcap/blog/tidb-on-arm-based-k8s-cluster-achieves-up-to-25-percent-better-price-performance-ratio-than-x86.md

 ## Conclusion

 Benchmarking results from both TPC-C and sysbench have shown that the Graviton2 processor has better performance compared to the x86 processor.
 In some cases, Graviton2 outperforms x86 by up to 18%.
 After factoring in the hardware cost, the Graviton2 processor has a better price-performance ratio than the x86—on average 20% lower.
 The results are only based on the workloads (100 GB, 500 GB, 1 TB) we tested.
-In the future, we will include more complex and larger workloads with better EBS storage support.
+For limitations and future plans on the benchmark, please refer to [AWS Startups Blog](https://aws.amazon.com/blogs/startups/achieve-better-price-to-performance-for-tidb-graviton2-processors/).